-Would the project: Potentially Significant Impact Less Than Significant With Mitigation Incorporated Less Than Significant Impact No Impact a) Would the project increase the use of existing neighborhood and regional parks or other recreational facilities such that substantial physical deterioration of the facility would occur or be accelerated? \boxtimes b) Does the project include recreational facilities or require the construction or expansion of recreational facilities which might have an adverse physical effect on the environment?
+Would the project: Potentially Significant Impact Less Than Significant With Mitigation Incorporated Less Than Significant Impact No Impact existing n parks or o that substa e project increase the use of eighborhood and regional other recreational facilities such antial physical deterioration of y would occur or be ed? \boxtimes facilities of expansion which mig project include recreational or require the construction or a of recreational facilities ght have an adverse physical the environment?